mmacgilvray18/Phospho_Network/README.md

 Kinases not found in the Mok et al dataset are given an FDR score of 1.
 ```
 ************************************************************************
+## phospho_subnet
+The [phospho_subnet](phospho_subnet) subdirectory contains code, data, and results for the ILP
+approach to infer the NaCl-dependent phosphoproteomic signaling subnetwork.

 ## pcsf
 The [pcsf](pcsf) subdirectory contains code, data, and results for the
 comparison with the prize-collecting Steiner forest network algorithm.

 ## References
 Chasman D, Ho YH, Berry DB, et al. (2014) Pathway connectivity and signaling